-Star of the week: Elnath | EarthSky.org
+Elnath is close to the galactic anticenter | EarthSky.org

 Still, Elnath is the nearest bright star to this point.

 Science of the star Elnath.
 Elnath sparkles white, and is tinged in blue.
-This star’s color indicates that it has a hot surface temperature of about 13,600 Kelvin (24,000 Fahrenheit).
-Contrast this to the surface temperature of our yellowed-colored sun, which is 5800 Kelvin (10,000 Fahrenheit).
+This star’s color indicates that it has a hot surface temperature of about 13,600 Kelvin (13,300 Celsius or 24,000 Fahrenheit).
+Contrast this to the surface temperature of our yellowed-colored sun, which is 5800 Kelvin (5,000 C or 10,000 F).

 According to the star expert Jim Kaler, Elnath has 4.5 times the sun’s mass, and shines with the firepower of 700 suns.